rleap-project/dlplan/README.md

 ### 3.2.
 Additional Compile Flags

 - DENABLE_TESTING:BOOL=TRUE enables compilation of tests
-- DBUILD_SCORPION:BOOL=TRUE enables compilation of scorpion for required for state space component.
+- DBUILD_SSE:BOOL=TRUE enables compilation of planner for state space exploration required in the state space component.
 - DPYTHON_EXECUTABLE:FILEPATH=/path/to/python to manually set path to python interpreter to install scorpion.
 The path can be obtained with
 ```console
 where python